truenas/middleware/docs/userguide/index.rst

 .. note:: if you plan to add storage to a jail, be aware that path size is limited to 88 characters.
 Make sure that the length of your volume name plus the dataset name plus the jail name does not exceed this limit.

 FreeNAS® will automatically detect and display the "IPv4 Network" that the administrative interface is connected to.
-This setting is important as the
-IPv4 network must be **ping** able from the FreeNAS® system in order for your jails and any installed software to be accessible.
+This setting is important as the IPv4 network must be :command:`ping`able from the FreeNAS® system in order for your jails and any installed software to be accessible.
 If your network topology requires you to change the default value, you will also need to configure a default gateway, and possibly a static route, to the specified network.
 If you change this value, ensure that the subnet mask value is correct as an incorrect mask can make the IP network unreachable.
 When in doubt, keep the default setting for "IPv4 Network".
-If you are using VMware, make sure that the vswitch is set to promiscuous mode.
+If you are using VMware, make sure that the vswitch is set to "promiscuous mode".

 Review the default values of the "IPv4 Network Start Address" and "IPv4 Network End Address" to determine if that range is appropriate for the number of jails that you will create.
 If there is a DHCP server on the network, make sure that this range of addresses is excluded from the scope of the DHCP server.
 As jails